THEA - Theatre

 Fundamentals of costume design.
 Emphasizes the elements and principles of design; figure drawing; and spatial, script and character analysis.
 Prerequisite(s): ARTF 145, THEA 253 or instructor’s consent.

 Basic theories and principles of stage directing and problems of producing the play with practical experience gained by use of the project methods.
 This course has a lab component.
-Prerequisite(s): THEA 243, THEA 244, THEA 272 or departmental consent.
+Prerequisite(s): THEA 243, THEA 342 and THEA 228 with a grade of C or better.

 Focuses on the most primitive mechanism of survival: physical confrontation.
-Initiates the student performer into the secrets of creating theatrically safe and dramatically effective fights.
-Through this introductory exploration of the stage fighting styles of unarmed, swordplay and one other theatrical fighting style, students learn to elevate physical conflict into artistic storytelling.
+Initiates the student performer into the secrets of creating safe and dramatically effective fights for both stage and screen.
+Through this introductory exploration of both armed and unarmed fighting styles, students learn to elevate physical conflict into artistic storytelling.
 Prior movement course recommended but not required.

 THEA 368.
 Collaborative Community Project (1).